slowkuruma/bloger/README.md

 ---

-To use Bloger click the following link:
+To use Blogger click the following link: